EliasKotlyar/Xiaomi-Dafang-Hacks/README.md

 ## Hardware required for debugging:
-TTL-Adapter
+FTDI-Adapter

 ## List of sources:
-A Hack of a similar Device(Camare using the Ingenico T10):
+A Hack of a similar Device(Camera using the Ingenico T10):

 [Part1](http://nm-projects.de/2016/12/hacking-digoo-bb-m2-mini-wifi-part-1-identify-the-serial-interface/)
 [Part2](http://nm-projects.de/2017/01/hacking-ip-camera-digoo-bb-m2-part-2-analyzing-the-boot-process/)